techie-joe/techie-joe.github.io/README.md

-Welcome to Techie Joe's GitHub Pages.
+Welcome to Techie Joe's GitHub Pages
 ---
 This is a static site hosted directly from a GitHub repository.